masteredward/xavier-system/README.md

 This is an utility script that deals with the `kubectl` versioning issues. `kubectl` can only supports Kubernetes clusters with the same version, one earlier or one later.
 For example: `kubectl` for Kubernetes 1.21 can only support Kubernetes clusters from 1.20-1.22.

-By passing a Kubernetes version to this script as argument, it will download the official `kubectl` binary from AWS for the correct system archtecture and install it on `/root/bin/` directory, replacing any version already there.
+By passing a Kubernetes version to this script as argument, it will download the official `kubectl` binary from AWS for the correct system architecture and install it on `/root/bin/` directory, replacing any version already there.
 Example:

 ```console
 get-kubectl.sh 1.22